Kel Calderón: Punks incident

-At the release of her first disc No Molestar!, Chilean punks gathered outside the record shop in Santiago where Calderón was going to release the album.
+At the release of her first disc No molestar!, Chilean punks gathered outside the record shop in Santiago where Calderón was going to release the album.
 The punks gathered to protest and express their disapproval of Calderón's song "Me Creo Punky" ("I believe I'm a punk"), a pop song whose music video features Calderón and other people dressed and behaving like punk stereotypes.
 The punks threw objects from the street into the music store and police had to be called to the place.
 Despite the police action, the release event had to be cancelled.
 Calderón later declared she was not scared by the punks.

 University

 As of 2011, Calderón is a law student.
 She entered the Faculty of Law of the University of Chile in 2010.

+Personal life

+In the spring of 2010, she began a relationship with Pablo Schilling.
+They partnered in a celebrity dance competition called Fiebre de baile, broadcast in Chile on Chilevisión.

 Discography

+Raquel Calderón performs under the stage name Kel or (more recently) K3l.